moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ---
 title: Using Maintenance Mode
-description: Learn how to use Sudo to enable and disable maintenance mode which effectively pauses your appchain, while still producing blocks and allowing select calls.
+description: Learn how to use Sudo to turn on and off maintenance mode, which effectively pauses your appchain while still producing blocks and allowing select calls.
 ---

 # Using Maintenance Mode